rhaldkhein/vscode-xrest-client/README.md

 */

 ```
+Notes:
-Note: Multiple rc files will be merged.
+- Multiple rc files will be merged.
+- `baseURL` will auto merge to `url` in req file
+- `headers` will also auto merge to `headers` in req file

 -----------------------------------------------------------------------------------------------------------